Bran-Mak-Morn/Bran-Mak-Morn/README.md

 - :movie_camera: check out my YOUTUBE CHANNEL (on history, Vikings & physical training): https://www.youtube.com/@paganiavikingworkshops/videos
 - :pencil: MY BLOG on CODING (in English): https://georgefreedom.com/blog-articles/
 - :bookmark_tabs: MY ARTICLES on VIKINGS, RUNES & HISTORICAL BOARD GAMES (in Czech): https://www.pagania.cz/clanky-1/
-- :blue_book: to relax from the worls of coding I wrote a book (in Czech) about Viking runes and Celtic Ogham (Pohanské věštění) - https://www.pagania.cz/knihy/kniha-pohanske-vesteni--primus/
+- :blue_book: to relax from the world of coding I wrote a book (in Czech) about Viking runes and Celtic Ogham (Pohanské věštění) - https://www.pagania.cz/knihy/kniha-pohanske-vesteni--primus/

 --
 Coding is new literacy .. the ability to learn today is shaping the world of tomorrow .. it's time to shape !